KarinaKuznecova/Animal-Shelter-Game/CONTRIBUTING.md

 I labeled issues, so it is easier to choose your first task.
 You might want to start with something labeled "good first issue".

+Issues with label "needs analysis" and "idea" are not ready, please don't take them.

 If you have questions - feel free to ask.
 If you don't understand something, but really want to help - ask.
 I'm friendly, I promise :)